5 Tips On How to Strengthen Personal Branding

 - Pay attention to what you say when you are trying to communicate your ideas and opinions.
 Being clear and crisp is the key to avoid misunderstanding.

 - Make sure that during one-to-one conversations your body language is in sync with your words.
-If you say that you are happy, your behavior has to reflect that.
+If you say that you are happy, your behaviour has to reflect that.

 - Ensure to respond as promptly as possible.
 For instance, use tools like email reminders to ensure that you don’t forget to reply back to an email.